Mechanizing Synthetic Tait Computability in Istari: Introduction

 \subsection{Gluing}

 This subsection provides a brief overview of the gluing technique.
+For reasons of space, we assume familiarity with basic notions from category theory such as hom-functors and the Yoneda embedding, and refer the reader to classic textbooks such as~\citet{awodey>cattheory,riehl>cattheory}.
 Consider a category $\T$ that represents the syntax of an object language: its objects are types, and its morphisms are judgmental equivalence classes of terms.
-In this setting, a canonicity theorem may be formulated as follows: \begin{theorem}[Canonicity] For every closed term of boolean type, represents as a morphism $b : \red{\terminal}_\T \to \red{\bool}_\T$ in $\T$, either $b = \red{\true}_\T$ or $b = \red{\false}_\T$. \end{theorem} The proof strategy is to construct a model of the object language in the Artin gluing~\cite{sga4>1983} $\G = \set \downarrow \Gamma$, the comma category over the global sections functor:
+In this setting, a canonicity theorem may be formulated as follows: \begin{theorem}[Canonicity] For every closed term of boolean type, represented as a morphism $b : \red{\terminal}_\T \to \red{\bool}_\T$ in $\T$, either $b = \red{\true}_\T$ or $b = \red{\false}_\T$. \end{theorem} To ensure the category representing the syntax has good categorical properties, we can embed $\T$ into presheaf category $\pre{\T}$ via the Yoneda embedding: $\Yo : \T \hookrightarrow \pre{\T}$.
+The proof strategy is to construct a model of the object language in the Artin gluing~\cite{sga4>1983} $\G = \set \downarrow \Gamma$, the comma category over the global sections functor: